munificent/craftinginterpreters/book/calls-and-functions.md

 Every place in the compiler that was writing to the Chunk now needs to go through that function pointer.
-Fortunately, many <span name="current">chapters</span> ago, we encapsulated in the `currentChunk()` helper function.
+Fortunately, many <span name="current">chapters</span> ago, we encapsulated access to the chunk in the `currentChunk()` function.
 We only need to fix that and the rest of the compiler is happy:

 <aside name="current">